Transfer Case Shift Motors

 - Ram Transfer Case Shift Motors

 Transfer Case Shift Motors at 1A Auto

 The transfer case shift motor is a part of some vehicle’s four-wheel drive (4WD) system and is responsible for switching between the vehicle's different two and four-wheel drive options.
-Four-wheel drive (commonly abbreviated to 4WD or referred to as 4-wheel drive) systems, as you may know already, allow the engine to drive all four wheels of a vehicle simultaneously, at the same speed.
-The benefit of this is that, by being able to drive four wheels instead of two, you have the ability to double the amount of force needed to make you go (torque) that the tires apply to the surface it is driving on.
-This enhances both traction and acceleration which is particularly useful in low-traction conditions where wheel slippage is much more likely to occur, such as off-roading, wet or snowy conditions, elevated terrain, or on dirt roads.
+Four-wheel drive (also known as 4WD or 4-wheel drive) systems allow the engine to drive all four wheels of a vehicle simultaneously at the same speed.
+The benefit of this is that by being able to drive four wheels instead of two, you have the ability to double the amount of force needed to make you go (torque) that the tires apply to the surface it is driving on.
+This enhances both traction and acceleration which is particularly useful in low-traction conditions where wheel slippage is much more likely to occur, such as off-roading, wet or snowy conditions, elevated terrain, and on dirt roads.

 The transfer case shift motor can fail for a number of reasons.
 Due to its location underneath the body of the vehicle, it can suffer corrosion from road salt or dirt (especially if you take the vehicle off road frequently).
 The motor can also get damaged from road debris, as well as simply wear out and over time.

 Can I replace a transfer case shift motor myself?